coolacid/elasticsearch-proxy/README.md

 - You can't lock down the access, all the "checks" are client side, thus, any user can still access all the data
 - It doesn't stop someone from sending a DELETE or PUT command, unless you proxy those.

+Another implementation, acts as a webserver and proxy in Ruby: https://github.com/christian-marie/kibana3_auth

 Why PHP
 -------